 Update 17.3.2016: Some of the links in this article no longer work precisely.

 As well as well-known Hierarchical Complementarian scholars, there are also some more obscure scholars who contributed to the ESV Study Bible.
 Theophrastus sarcastically observes, “ . . . it seems there is no Christian woman in the whole wide world more qualified that Rev. Andrew Stewart.
 Never heard of him?
 Well it seems he has an M.A. from Covenant Theological Seminary.
 Also he is the co-pastor of a congregation in Geelong, Australia with about 100 parishioners.
 I’m sure we can all agree that he is more qualified than every single woman living on the planet.”

-Most English Bible versions are reliable in how they translate verses that apply to all the major Christian doctrines, but show some bias when it comes to verses about women in ministry.
-The NIV 2011 makes a good attempt at being accurate and fair in its translation of verses that affect women.
-Other Bible versions such as the NRSV and the TNIV have also attempted to be gender-accurate and gender-inclusive.
+Most English Bible versions are reliable in how they translate verses that apply to most major Christian doctrines, but show some bias when it comes to verses about women in ministry.
+The NIV 2011 makes a fair attempt at being accurate and fair in its translation of verses that affect women.
+The NRSV, TNIV and the CEB, however, have made a more thorough attempt to be gender-accurate and gender-inclusive.
+(More on this here.)